Please read carefully.

 SWT will ensure that any and all Customer Data shall be used expressly and solely for the purposes enumerated Customer Agreements.
-Customer Data shall not be distributed, repurposed, sold or shared across other applications or environments of SWT.
-Prior to any such distribution by SWT, it shall first obtain prior written permission from Customer.
+SWT will not distribute or share Customer Data across applications or environments of SWT unless Customer has provided written consent typically by purchasing two or more applications from SWT under Customer Agreements.

 4. Advertising Prohibition.

 SWT will not use or sell Customer Data to (a) market or advertise to students or families/guardians; (b) inform, influence, or enable marketing, advertising, or other commercial efforts by SWT; (c) develop a profile of a student, family member/guardian or group, for any commercial purpose other than providing products or services to Customer; or (d) use the Student Data for the development of commercial products or services, other than as necessary to provide services to Customer.
 This section does not prohibit SWT from using Student Data for adaptive learning or customized student learning purposes.